JonathanWThom/meminders/README.md

 # Meminders

 A little reminders program.
-Meminders will send you text messages to remind you of things.
+Meminders will send you text messages (or call you!) to remind you of things.

 ### Development